wusshit/my-hugo-vps-deploy-setup/README.md

 This repository contains the configuration files, scripts, and documentation detailing the setup for automatically deploying a [Hugo](https://gohugo.io/) static site to an Nginx web server on an Azure Virtual Machine.
 It demonstrates a custom CI/CD pipeline built from scratch using server-side Git hooks.

-This setup powers my personal blog, which can be viewed live at [http://4.180.169.137](http://4.180.169.137) (IP subject to change).
+This setup powers my personal blog, which can be viewed live at [http://X.X.X.X](http://X.X.X.X).
+(IP subject to change).
-The source code for the Hugo site itself is located at [https://github.com/[YourGitHubUsername]/my-blog](https://github.com/[YourGitHubUsername]/my-blog) (replace with your actual blog repo name).
+The source code for the Hugo site itself is located at [My-Blog](https://github.com/wusshit/My-Blog.git)

 ## Purpose